 - Small Battery-Powered Clip-On Fan (for hot nights) + Extra Batteries

-- Stationery Supplies: Storage Bag + Stationery (cute option, cute option) + Stamps (I will pre-address and stamp the envelopes for Thomas) + Clipboard (with storage for pens/markers) + Pens (these glitter gel scented pens are so fun!)!
+- Stationery Supplies: Storage Bag + Stationery (cute option) + Stamps (I will pre-address and stamp the envelopes for Thomas) + Clipboard (with storage for pens/markers) + Pens (these glitter gel scented pens are so fun!)!

 - Bible + Journal + Book + Reading Light